rubenvannieuwpoort/posts/a-simpler-form-of-the-quadratic-formula.md

 and is far more elegant, in my opinion.

-In conclusion, I think it's preferable to *not* teach the quadratic formula in high school, and instead teach how to complete the square.
+In conclusion, I think it’s preferable to *not* teach the quadratic formula in high school, and instead teach how to complete the square.
 Not only does this relieve you of the burden of remembering a formula, it is also much more instructive and opens doors to more elaborate algebraic manipulation.